 If a player is forced to leave the table, and the game continues, the GM should endeavor to get a chronicle to the player as soon as possible.
-When filling out this chronicle the Player should receive 1 XP per hour played for scenarios.
-They recieve any reputation rewarded for the tasks the party has completed up to that point, as well as any treasure bundles found, and any items found that were listed on the chronicles.
+When filling out this chronicle the Player should receive 1 XP per hour played for scenarios (up to a maximum of 4 XP).
+They receive any reputation rewarded for the tasks the party has completed up to that point, as well as any treasure bundles found, and any items found that were listed on the chronicles.

 In the (hopefully rare) case of a medical emergency (defined as a player needing immediate, unexpected, professional medical treatment) the chronicle should be filled out as if the player stayed for the rest of the game, receiving the same benefits as the rest of the table.